 Start planning your trip to Burma

-Although accommodation options in Myanmar are limited, there is still a range available in most key locations, with simple facilities and functional rooms.
+Although accommodation options in Burma are limited, there is still a range available in most key locations, with simple facilities and functional rooms.
 However, if you want to stay in a character property then it's important to book at least 9 to 12 months in advance of travel, as those properties are extremely popular.

 To go or not to go

-Read more on our policy on Myanmar.
+Read more on our policy on Burma.

-Character properties in Myanmar
+Character properties in Burma